ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

 See the `workflow-tools repository <https://github.com/ufs-community/workflow-tools>`__ for additional documentation.

 3)  Building miniconda3 and creating Lmod modulefile loadable among other modules during the workflow.
 The module could be added to your <wflow>_platform.lua modulefile, and the environments activated or deactivated as needed for a particular workflow task.
-A repository with full installation instructions, a modulefile template, and environment configuration files could be accessed here: https://github.com/NOAA-EPIC/miniconda3.
-Full instructions could be viewd  in a README.md file ( https://github.com/NOAA-EPIC/miniconda3/edit/master/README.md )
+A repository with full installation instructions, a modulefile template, and environment configuration files could be accessed from the `NOAA-EPIC/miniconda3 <https://github.com/NOAA-EPIC/miniconda3`__ repository.
+Full instructions could be viewed  in an online `README.md <https://github.com/NOAA-EPIC/miniconda3/edit/master/README.md>`__ file.

 Modify a ``wflow_<platform>`` File
 ``````````````````````````````````````